 - Enhancing targeted messaging to local authorities, citizens and various interested parties, including aquarium retailers and enthusiasts, garden retailers, horticulture professionals, garden enthusiasts, pet retailers and enthusiasts, recreational and professional fishers, hunters and tourists. - Activating citizens through messaging to report observations in the Invasive Alien Species Portal and participate in prevention and voluntary work.
-Encouraging education institutions to use materials on the vieraslajit.fi website and participate in projects on alien species. - Messaging will be used to encourage landowners and local authorities to be aware of their obligations concerning the prevention of invasive alien species found on their lands. - Responsible parties and co-operation partners: Ministry of Agriculture and Forestry, Ministry of the Environment, Ministry of Transport and Communications, research institutes, higher education institutions, ELY Centres, local authorities, Finnish Food Authority, Metsähallitus, National Resource Institute Finland, Finnish Environment Institute, Finnish Advisory Board for Invasive Alien Species, Finnish Game Centre, game management associations, Association of Finnish Local and Regional Authorities, Federation of Finnish Fisheries Associations, Finnish Federation for Recreational Fishing, Finnish Hunters' Association, agricultural, forestry and horticulture interest groups, advisory organisations and education institutions, horticulture and nature conservation associations, local associations (including local history, sports, outdoors, nature and youth associations), aquarium and pet retailers, other companies. - Schedule: continuous.
+Encouraging education institutions to use materials on the vieraslajit.fi website and participate in projects on alien species. - Messaging will be used to encourage landowners and local authorities to be aware of their obligations concerning the prevention of invasive alien species found on their lands. - Landowners will be informed early and extensively enough of inventories of invasive alien species to be eradicated and planned prevention work with a view to ensuring cooperation and coordination. - Responsible parties and co-operation partners: Ministry of Agriculture and Forestry, Ministry of the Environment, Ministry of Transport and Communications, research institutes, higher education institutions, ELY Centres, local authorities, parishes, Finnish Food Authority, Metsähallitus, National

+Resource Institute Finland, Finnish Environment Institute, Finnish Advisory Board for Invasive Alien Species, Finnish Game Centre, game management associations, Association of Finnish Local and Regional Authorities, Federation of Finnish Fisheries Associations, Finnish Federation for Recreational Fishing, Finnish Hunters' Association, agricultural, forestry and horticulture interest groups, advisory organisations and education institutions, horticulture and nature conservation associations, local associations (including local history, sports, outdoors, nature and youth associations), aquarium and pet retailers, other companies.